dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab0/README.md

             ![image](img/ands-create-basics-1.png)
         - On the next screen click on "Create" button
             ![image](img/Lab0-Step4-ands-validate.png)
         - It will take 3-5 minutes for the deployment to complete.
-Once the deployment comples successfully, your screen should reflect as below.
+Once the deployment completes successfully, your screen should reflect as below.
 Click on `Go to resource` button
             ![image](img/ands-create-complete.png)

 ## Azure Portal Prep